laulin/sf2/README.md

 sf2 ssh rm -a foo@bar my_container.x
 ```

+The password will be asked.
+If you need it, you can use "-m" option.

 ### Encrypt

 Sometimes it is necessary to create a container from an existing file and not *ex nihilo* as the new command does: